djbatt/gift-card-app/README.md

 Finally add payment

-User signs in, on sign in save the user to our db, only do this once!s
+User signs in, they go to a business choosing component, it checks if the user has any business(s), if they have only one display the dashboard for it, if they have multiple create a selection for each business, if they have none bring them to create a business